María Jesús Alvarado Rivera: Career

 In 1923, after a visit to Peru by Carrie Chapman Catt, the president of the International Suffrage Alliance, Alvarado Rivera established the National Council for Women.
 This organization was beset with serious problems arising between the radicals and the Catholics.
 Unfortunately, the National Council for Women began to experience conflicts early on, there was a divide concerning whether they should advocate for more than just women's suffrage.
 When she proposed that the council consider reforming civil code to grant women, particularly married women, equal rights before the law, there was strong resistance and skepticism from newspapers and affiliates of the council.
-Despite this, as part of the movement on women's rights, she established a "Labor and Moral School Workshop" to educate prostitutes and return them back to the mainstream of society.
+Despite this, as part of the movement on women's rights, she established a "Labor and Moral School Workshop" to educate prostitutes and return them to the mainstream of society.

 Because of her strong support towards empowering women with voting rights and full equality at Pan-American Women's Conference held in Lima, she was jailed and subsequently exiled.
 The opposition was spearheaded by the Catholic Women's League, which was seconded by the then President of Peru, Augusto B. Leguía.
 She spent three months in Santo Tomas Women's Prison during Christmas-time 1924 and then spent 12 years in exile in Argentina.
 In Argentina, she taught school and directed dramas which she had authored on subjects of social and moral issues in society.

 After returning from exile, she devoted her time to radio, theater, and cinema, with the primary purpose of getting voting rights for women in Peru.
 She also wrote a play, The Perricholi, that was aired by Radio Nacional del Perú.
 She established the Academy of Dramatic Arts, "Ollanta", with her own money which found acceptance by the Ministry of Education as it helped to create the Directorate of Cultural and Art in Peru.
 In 1938, she mooted the introduction of the "Code of Rights" for women, in 1940, she wrote on the topic of "Eugenics and Child" in Semana de la Salud.
 In 1945, the government approved her proposal to establish the national theater.
 She also became the Councillor of the Municipality of Lima.

 The feminist movement launched by Alvarado Rivera took a long time to take shape, and it was only in 1955 that women got the right to vote in Peru.
-She died on May 6, 1971, at 92 years of age, a much-disappointed woman as her efforts in the feminist movement did not get her acclaim during her lifetime.
+She died on May 6, 1971, at 92 years of age, with her efforts in the feminist movement receiving little acclaim during her lifetime.